Dodge Durango years to avoid — most common problems

 Common Dodge Durango problems

-Poor fuel economy
+1. Poor fuel economy

 Poor fuel economy is one of the most prevalent problems with this model.
 There have been reports from drivers that they could barely go twelve to fifteen miles per gallon.
 Having this problem can be frustrating, especially for people who commute frequently.
 This issue is frequently brought on by the car’s weight and size, which make it less fuel-efficient than other SUVs of comparable size.

-Towing capacity
+2. Towing capacity

 The towing capability of the Durango is another frequent problem.
 Many owners have complained that their cars could only haul about 5,000 pounds instead of the claimed 7,400 pounds.
 The weight and suspension of the vehicle are two common causes of this issue.
 It is crucial to verify your vehicle’s capabilities if you anticipate undertaking a lot of towing rather than relying just on the quoted numbers.

-Transmission issues
+3. Transmission issues

 The transmission of the Dodge Durango is one of the most frequent issues.
 When changing gears, many owners have complained that their gearbox jerks or slips, which may be very annoying (and even a safety hazard).
 Low transmission fluid levels are frequently the root of this issue; therefore, it’s crucial to constantly check your fluid levels and replenish them as necessary.

-Problems with the engine
+4. Problems with the engine

 There could be problems with your Dodge Durango’s engine stalling or misfiring.
 Numerous factors, such as a clogged air filter, damaged spark plugs, or an ineffective oxygen sensor, can be blamed for these issues.
 It’s crucial to bring your car to an experienced technician for an inspection and repairs if you’re having these problems.

-A leaking radiator hose or a broken water pump can both result in overheating.
+On top of that, a leaking radiator hose or a broken water pump can both result in overheating.
 The temperature gauge on your dashboard will let you know whether your car is overheated.
 There have been some instances of overheating on the instrument panel’s integrated circuit, which led to house fires.
 The business then issued a recall for the versions from 2004 to 2006.

-What Dodge Durango years to avoid?
+Worst Dodge Durango years to avoid

 First-generation Durango (1999-2002 model years)